Azure/azure-sdk-for-python/sdk/servicebus/azure-servicebus/README.md

 - Enable `uamqp` logger to collect traces from the underlying uAMQP library.
 - Enable AMQP frame level trace by setting `logging_enable=True` when creating the client.

+### Timeouts

+There are various timeouts a user should be aware of within the library.
+- 10 minute service side link closure:  A link, once opened, will be closed after 10 minutes idle to protect the service against resource leakage.
+This should largely be transparent to a user, but if you notice a reconnect occuring after such a duration, this is why.
+Performing any operations, including management operations, on the link will extend this timeout.
+- idle_timeout: Provided on creation of a receiver, the time after which the underlying UAMQP link will be closed after no traffic.
+This primarily dictates the length a generator-style receive will run for before exiting if there are no messages.
+Passing None (default) will wait forever, up until the 10 minute threshold if no other action is taken.
+- max_wait_time: Provided when calling receive() to fetch a batch of messages.
+Dictates how long the receive() will wait for more messages before returning, similarly up to the aformentioned limits.

+### Common Exceptions

+Please view the [exceptions](./azure/servicebus/exceptions.py) file for detailed descriptions of our common Exception types.

 ## Next steps

 ### More sample code